Keeps vs Hims: Which hair loss treatments are better?

 Private and discreet

-Keeps and Hims have live chat services on their sites that feature real human beings on the other end.
+Keeps and Hims have reliable phone support with real human beings on the other end.
 They can field questions, provide you with in-depth product information, and more.
-Both companies have outstanding customer service hotlines and respond to emails quickly and thoroughly.

 Respecting your privacy